h1midi/h1midi/README.md

 - 👯 I’m looking to collaborate on **flutter projects**

-- 👨‍💻 All of my projects are available at [projects](https://hammiddi.me/projects/)
+- 👨‍💻 All of my projects are available here

-- 📝 I regulary write articles on [blog](https://hammiddi.me/essays/)

 - 💬 Ask me about **flutter, dart and c**